-The year 2021 not just comes with the hangover of an unprecedented slowdown never seen in human history due to the COVID-19 pandemic but has ushered in changes in business models, operations, and consumers’ choice and preferences across industries.
+The year 2021 not only comes with the hangover of an unprecedented slowdown never seen in human history due to the COVID-19 pandemic but has ushered in changes in business models, operations, and consumers’ choices and preferences across industries.
 This has led to a new kind of demand.
 This pattern is more pronounced in the real estate sector.
-The sector has gone through many ups and downs in the last decade due to policy and regulatory changes like GST, RERA, Demonetisation, etc. but this time, the trends that have emerged are on account of several aspects that will address issues like job growth in tier 2/3 cities, ease of buying a property through the digital medium, reduce project cycle by expediting construction through new-age technology, the emergence of commercial destinations that offer entertainment beyond shopping, creating an ecosystem around a project to name a few.
+The sector has gone through many ups and downs in the last decade due to policy and regulatory changes like GST, RERA, demonetisation, etc., but this time, the trends that have emerged are on account of several aspects that will address issues like job growth in tier 2 and 3 cities, ease of buying a property through the digital medium, reduced project cycle by expediting construction through new-age technology, the emergence of commercial destinations that offer entertainment beyond shopping, and creating an ecosystem around a project, to name a few.

 - Organised Retail the way forward: People residing in urban areas increased from 28.5% in 2001 to approx. 38% in 2019.
 The movement of people from rural to urban areas has created the need for the rejuvenation of Indian cities.
 Commercial redevelopments being one of them – establishing an organised mall in a thriving marketplace in several parts of India including the National Capital where a multi-level parking cum commercial project is being developed in Chandni Chowk amongst others.
 This will enable not just in ease of doing business but also create employment opportunities and better shopping conditions like parking, hygienic spaces, safety and security of goods, property, and patrons to name a few.

-2021 is expected to see more of such commercial redevelopment projects being given priority.
+2023 is expected to see more of these commercial redevelopment projects being given priority.

 - Tier 2/3 cities the new engines of growth: In the past few years, the government has revitalised its focus on tier 2/3 cities by increased spending in infrastructure, tourism, hospitality, and connectivity to enable a self-sustainable model of growth in these cities and curb migration.
 The COVID-19 pandemic has accelerated this effort further with even businesses and individuals looking at tier 2/3 cities with renewed interest and opportunity.
 Real estate developers are further exploring the potential of these cities as the new normal has altered the buying preference of home seekers.
 In the coming decade, these efforts will bear fruit as job opportunities and entrepreneurship will drive the Indian economy.